Publications

 Prompt tuning (PT) has long been recognized as an effective and efficient paradigm for transferring large pre-trained vision-language models (VLMs) to downstream tasks by learning a tiny set of context vectors.
 Nevertheless, in this work, we reveal that freezing the parameters of VLMs during learning the context vectors neither facilitates the transferability of pre-trained knowledge nor improves the memory and time efficiency significantly.
 Upon further investigation, we find that reducing both the length and width of the feature-gradient propagation flows of the full fine-tuning (FT) baseline is key to achieving effective and efficient knowledge transfer.
 Motivated by this, we propose Skip Tuning, a novel paradigm for adapting VLMs to downstream tasks.
 Unlike existing PT or adapter-based methods, Skip Tuning applies Layer-wise Skipping (LSkip) and Class-wise Skipping (CSkip) upon the FT baseline without introducing extra context vectors or adapter modules.
 Extensive experiments across a wide spectrum of benchmarks demonstrate the superior effectiveness and efficiency of our Skip Tuning over both PT and adapter-based methods.

-[Submit to TPAMI] Rethinking Conditional Prompt Tuning for Vision-Language Models
+Rethinking Conditional Prompt Tuning for Vision-Language Models

 Ji Zhang, Shihan Wu, Pengpeng Zeng, Lianli Gao, Jingkuan Song, Heng Tao Shen